Organize notes#

 Itâs only after reviewing a huge amount of your notes (which include various e.g. life goals and projects) that youâll be able to see if youâre getting double or 10x credit from a particular abstraction.
 As you organize your notes more, more of it will become links to external resources as you exhaust your own thoughts, or come to questions you know you could answer better with outside resources.

-In school, professors often trying to encourage a big picture view through projects (e.g. STORBOT).
+In school, professors often trying to encourage a big picture view through projects.
 This is similar to a PhD, the ultimate school-based project.
 They want you to see take a bunch of coherent notes for the project, even if you donât connect them at a whole life level.
+Your notes can theoretically fill this role at the whole-life level.

 You need to regularly organize to compress questions that are essentially equivalent or highly related.
 That is, you can reduce your backlog of open questions by finding nearly equivalent questions.
 If every question has a âtargetâ of value for what it intends to cover, you can expand the âtargetâ to cover more questions (get them out of the high-level view).